 The metal expansion joint must be subject to routine inspection and maintenance by a competent design authority to ensure it remains functional and isn’t going to fail.
 In addition, since metal flanges tend to relax, and because of the constant shifting, it is essential to routinely check the bolts’ torque to ensure they have not backed off.

 Furthermore, routine quality checks should be conducted for possible cracking or distorting.
-Depending on environmental conditions, checks for chemical or rust corrosion may also be necessary.
+Checks for chemical or rust corrosion may also be necessary, depending on environmental conditions.

 Innovations in Pipe Metallic Joints